When to do your Kegels

 When you're having trouble

 If you're having trouble doing Kegel exercises, don't be embarrassed to ask for help.
-Your doctor or other health care provider can give you important feedback so that you learn to isolate and strengthen the correct muscles.
+Your doctor or other health care provider can give you important feedback so that you learn to isolate and exercise the correct muscles.

 When to expect results